McLaren: Liveries

+Car naming nomenclature

 McLaren's cars were originally named with the letter M followed by a number, sometimes also followed by a letter denoting the model.
 After the 1981 merger with Project Four, the cars were called "MP4/x", or since 2001 "MP4-x", where x is the generation of the chassis (e.g. MP4/1, MP4-22).
 "MP4" stood initially for "Marlboro Project 4", so that the full title of the cars (McLaren MP4/x) reflected not only the historical name of the team, but also the names of the team's major sponsor and its new component part.
 Since the change of title sponsor in 1997, "MP4" was said to stand for "McLaren Project 4".
 From 2017, following Ron Dennis' departure from the team, the naming scheme of the cars changed to "MCL" followed by a number.
-Since 2017, McLaren have increasingly adopted orange colours, designed to recall Bruce McLaren's liveries.
+The only deviation to the numbering scheme was 2023's MCL60, which was named for the team's 60th anniversary.